aredn/documentation/arednGettingStarted/node_admin.rst

 LAN to Mesh WAN
 ^^^^^^^^^^^^^^^

-There may be times when your node has its own LAN devices, but you node does not provide WAN Internet access for them.
+There may be times when your node has its own LAN devices, but your node does not provide WAN Internet access for them.
 Enabling this option will allow your node's LAN devices to find and use an Internet connection that might be available from another node across the mesh network.
 This option is ``disabled`` by default.

 LAN to WAN
 ^^^^^^^^^^